KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 This is the location of the configuration file.

-Placing the configuration data here follows the Komodo convention of placing all relevant data for an asset chain in a subdirectory contained in the `~/.komodo/` directory.
+Placing the configuration data here follows the Komodo convention of placing all relevant data for a Smart Chain in a subdirectory contained in the `~/.komodo/` directory.
 The new subdirectory for our regtest chain is named after the `RT1` value we gave to the `ac_name` parameter.

 ##### Relevant RPC Data